-The discussion in [10] focuses on the networks where the sensing/communication range is a disk of uniform radius, simply called the uniform disk model.
+The discussion in [8] focuses on the networks where the sensing/communication range is a disk of uniform radius, simply called the uniform disk model.
 It is not suitable for the lossy link connection.
 Algorithm 1 shows the details of zone-based routing under the realistic model of Eqs.
 (1) and (2).
-Each round, a successor is selected within the request zone or its backup.
+Each round, a successor is selected within the request zone or its backup by the rectangle area with two opposing corners being the current and destination nodes.
 Note that a single routing may experience different types of forwarding when the relative position of d to u changes and d is located in different types of request zones.
 The discussion in this paper focuses on type-1 forwarding and the corresponding information collection.
 The rest of the results can be derived easily by rotating the plane.